 The overall initiative is supported by a range of UN entities including FAO, OHRLLS, OSAA, UNCTAD, UNDP, UNECA, UNHABITAT, UNIDO and WIPO, and engaging other organizations such as the African Development Bank, the Africa Union, NEPAD and representatives from academia, civil society and the private sector.

 Additional information for the Special Meeting on 31 May

 - Issues paper (coming soon)

-Preparatory regional meeting on Infrastructure and Industrialization in developing countries, to be held in Dakar, Senegal, on 26 March 2017
+Preparatory regional meeting on “Innovations in Infrastructure Development and Promoting Sustainable Industrialization”, Dakar, Senegal, on 26 March 2017

 - Concept note for the Dakar meeting [in English; in French]

 - Technical issues paper [in English; in French]